chiselstrike/chiselstrike/docusaurus/docs/InDepth/advanced-data.md

 feel as native as possible for TypeScript users, and we aim to build as much as possible of the backend from just your TypeScript definitions.

-Still, there are some things that have cannot be easily derived from just the code.
+Still, there are some things that cannot be easily derived from just the code.
 For those, we rely on annotations to allow you to tell our system how to behave.

 We have already seen one example: The `labels` decorator is used to tell ChiselStrike about the